 Earning an income is terrific, paying taxes not so much.
 However, paying taxes is an unavoidable part of functioning in modern society.
 Unless however, you fall under the few exemptions for paying state or federal income tax.

 Unfortunately, just paying taxes is often not a simple matter.
 The federal tax code can be a complicated and treacherous landscape for taxpayers who often find themselves encountering pitfalls.

 These pitfalls can be daunting, particularly for taxpayers who wish to minimize their tax liability, find themselves with unpaid tax debt or want to ensure compliance.
-Under any of these circumstances, an experienced South Carolina tax lawyer will have a firm grasp of state and federal tax regulations and be able to advise their clients on the best strategy moving forward.
+Under any of these circumstances, an experienced South Carolina tax lawyer will have a firm grasp of state and federal tax regulations.
+And be able to advise their clients on the best strategy moving forward.

-When is a Tax Lawyer Needed?
+When Is A Tax Lawyer Needed?

 The need for a tax lawyer arises in two situations.
 The first involves issues that relate to maintaining compliance with Federal and State tax regulations.
-In the second situation, a tax lawyer may be required to respond to a problem with a taxing authority such as an audit or guiding negotiations on an unpaid tax debt.
+In the second situation, a tax lawyer may be required to respond to a problem with a taxing authority.
+Such as an audit or guiding negotiations on an unpaid tax debt.

 One of the more pressing matters a tax lawyer can intervene on involves handling situations in which a taxpayer owes back taxes, has unfiled returns or must respond to efforts to collect a tax debt by the IRS or South Carolina Department of Revenue.